Azure/Cloud-Native/website/blog/2022-09-29/index.md

 ![](img/single-step.png)

 So let's walk through it.
-On running `azd up --template Azure-Samples/todo-python-mongo-swa-func`, I'm prompted for a couple pieces of information as part of the `azd init` process being run under the hood:
+On running `azd up -t todo-python-mongo-swa-func`, I'm prompted for a couple pieces of information as part of the `azd init` process being run under the hood:
     - **An environment name** - the prefix for the resource group that will be created to hold all Azure resources
     - **An Azure region** - the Azure location where your resources will be deployed
     - **An Azure subscription** - the Azure location where your resources will be deployed